3Q14 Venture Investment in Recycling & Waste Technology: Something Old, Something New

 Whereas electronics recycling has clearly exhibited no shortage of venture-backed entrants and business models, last week’s bet on Enevo looks to be a rather new and unique case.
 We’re not aware of any other company deploying sensor technology for such an application (we welcome a correction if this is an oversight), and 2014 has thus far seen other such applications of niche high-tech solutions enter the sector – including investments in Pellenc (optical sensors for sorting) and AMCS Group (waste/recycling collection-route data).

 If you’re interested in tracking innovation in the Recycling & Waste sector or any of the other 17 sectors Cleantech Group tracks, subscribe to i3 and get access to start-up profiles and investment trends.
-Additionally, download our 2Q2014 Innovation Monitor report for the Recycling & Waste sector- for free- to get dive deep into emerging trends and companies we’re following.
+Additionally, our 2Q2014 Innovation Monitor report for the Recycling & Waste sector gives a dive deep into emerging trends and companies we’re following.